Global Business Management BA (Hons) with foundation year

 recruitment session two ladies and one man

-Need employability support?
-Our dedicated Talent Team are on hand to help.
-They can assist you in applying for work placements, graduate-level jobs and offer skills development workshops.
-They also organise networking events to introduce you to potential employers and industry contacts.
+For employability advice, our careers services are your go-to.
+They can assist you in applying for work placements, graduate level jobs and offer skills development workshops.
+Careers services also organise networking events to enable you to meet potential employers and industry contacts.

 two men standing outside by a cathedral